cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 are corrected for pileup contributions, the latter with the [**P**ile**u**p **p**er **P**article **I**dentification](https://doi.org/10.1007/JHEP10(2014)059) method.

 To be able to compare these two definitions in terms of mean, resolution and data/expectation agreement, please store p<sub>T</sub>, &phi;, and &Sigma;E<sub>T</sub> for both versions of the MET in different variables.
+As soon as you start to implement variables using MET in their computation, please also keep in mind to create two versions of the computed variable.

 ### Task 5: Additional (high-level) variables